RRAT J1913+1330: an extremely variable and puzzling pulsar: Formulation of soliton radiation

 Recent kinetic plasma simulations and theoretical studies show growing support on the existence of long-lasting charged solitons that provide coherent radio emission.
 Considering solitons emerging from an initial white noise field with the dimensionless correlation wavenumber ($k_c^{\prime}$) in the plasma frame, and $N_b$ bunches within each soliton, the corresponding wavenumber of the bunch in the observer frame is~\citep{Rahaman22}

 and its longitudinal length is $s_0 = 2 \pi /k_0$, where $\gamma_0$ is the bulk Lorentz factor of the pairs and $\gamma^{\prime}$ is average Lorentz factor in the plasma frame.
-For a perturbation wave with a phase velocity of $v_p$ ($\beta_p = v_p/c$) in the plasma frame, the observed flux density from each bunch could write as~\citep{Buschauer76}
+For a perturbation wave with a phase velocity of $v_p$ ($\beta_p = v_p/c$) in the plasma frame, the observed flux density from each bunch could be written as~\citep{Buschauer76}

 where $Q_b = q_e n(r) s_0 \eta_0^2$ is the charge number of the bunch with a transverse length of $\eta_0 \simeq (R_c/6k^2)^{1/3}$, $R_c$ is the curvature radius, $\theta_{kb}$ is the angle between the line of sight ($\hat{\bf{k}}$) and the tangent of the local field ($\hat{\bf{b}}$), and $L_2$ is related to Bessel functions that determine the radiation pattern, i.e.,